St. Cloud and the Greater Central Florida

 - Call your insurer second, once you have a written assessment from the technician in hand.

 Waiting on your insurer before calling a technician delays your repair and puts your household at risk in St. Cloud's summer heat.
 Get the diagnosis first.
+For all AC repair needs in St. Cloud, Baez & Son is your trusted air conditioning repair St. Cloud FL provider, day or night.

-Steps to Restart Your AC Safely Before the Technician Arrives
+Steps to Safely Restart Your AC Before the Technician Arrives

 A medium shot of a man in a dark blue t-shirt standing in front of an open gray electrical breaker panel.
 He is pointing his index finger at one of the black circuit breakers, appearing to inspect or reset it.